eclipse-sumo/sumo/docs/web/docs/Simulation/Output/Lanechange.md

 report the gaps recorded at the initialization of the corresponding lanechange.

-## Visualisation example
+## Visualization example
-The user-selected attributes can be plotted with use of plotXMLAttributes.py.
+The user-selected attributes can be plotted with use of [plotXMLAttributes.py](../../Tools/Visualization.md#plotxmlattributespy).
 The [acosta scenario](https://github.com/DLR-TS/sumo-scenarios/tree/main/bologna/acosta), one of the published sumo scenarios, is used as example.

 ### Generating the lanechange output